iled/gsimcli/docs/install.rst

 Installation
 ************

 Currently there is no stand-alone installer.
+You have to run gsimcli as a Python script, launching the file **interface/gui.py**.

 Python version support
 ~~~~~~~~~~~~~~~~~~~~~~